miklevin/MikeLev.in/_posts/2022-10-28-how-to-use-the-screen-command-for-linux-service.md

 headline: Exploring Linux Service with the Screen Command - Join Me on My Journey!
 description: As I learn how to use the Screen Command for Linux Service, I'm documenting my journey with a blog post.
 I've written a file to be placed in /etc/systemd/system/ and have watched a video to help me better understand the process.
 Come join me as I explore this new technology!
 keywords: Linux, Screen, Command, Service, Systemd, System, File, Video, Explore, Technology, Learning, Journey, Documentation
-categories: service, learning, systemd, journey, linux
+categories: service, learning, systemd, linux, journey
 permalink: /blog/how-to-use-the-screen-command-for-linux-service/
 layout: post
 ---